 Moreover, because of distinct characteristics, the priorities of SMB are totally different from the large enterprises hence information security threat is often overlooked by SMBs as a serious business risk.

 The majority of SMBs ignore the dangers posed by a cyber-attack as small businesses have very less information security mechanisms due to lack of financial and human resources.
-Though SMBs would be able to save some money in the short term by avoiding implementation of information security mechanism but in the case of a security breach, the cost of attack could be much more than the short term gain.
-The cyber-attack can cause reputation damage, loss of customer data, regulatory issues and, maybe worst, business closure
+Though SMBs would be able to save some money in the short term by avoiding implementation of information security mechanism in the case of a security breach, the cost of attack could be much more than the short-term gain.
+The cyber-attack can cause reputation damage, loss of customer data, regulatory issues and, maybe worst, business closure.

 Major information security threats to SMBs include:

-- Cloud Security Risk: Cloud has become most adopted technology solution by SMBs as it gives flexibility and cost effectiveness.
-But it can far-reaching business impact if they do not choose professional, reliable service providers who have taken strong security measures to protect sensitive data on the cloud.
+- Cloud Security Risk: Cloud has become most adopted technology solution by SMBs as it gives flexibility and cost-effectiveness.
+But it can far-reaching business impact if they do not choose professional, reliable service providers who have taken strong security measures to protect sensitive data in the cloud.

 - Ransomware – A malicious software, usually received via a phishing email, encrypts data on the network, and the ransom is asked by the attacker to provide the decryption key.

 - Hack Attack – When hacker enters into the company’s network and get access to the company data.

 - Denial of Service – In this attack the cyber-criminal brings down the servers, systems or networks by flooding it with useless traffic users and requests by legitimate users is not processed.

 - CXO fraud – When cybercriminal gets access to email of the senior company officer, either by hacking or “spoofing” their email accounts and sends out messages to share some information or make a payment.